Awards & Honors

 IMA Best in Class Award

-The Doorways for Women and Families website redesign by Matrix Group International, Inc., a digital agency in the Washington, D.C. area specializing in web design, development, AMS, integration, branding, mobile and e-marketing services, received the 2016 Best in Class Award, the IMA’s top honor.
+Doorways’ website redesign by Matrix Group International, Inc., a digital agency in the Washington, D.C. area specializing in web design, development, AMS, integration, branding, mobile and e-marketing services, received the 2016 Best in Class Award, the IMA’s top honor.
 Read more.

 2015 Brava Award

-Doorways’ President and CEO, Caroline Jones, wins the 2015 Brava Award!
+Doorways’ former President and CEO, Caroline Jones, wins the 2015 Brava Award!
 The Brava Awards program celebrates female CEOs, nonprofit leaders and high impact executives who combine their irrepressible entrepreneurial spirit with a passion for giving back to the community.
 Brava Award winners are exemplary leaders of both their companies and their communities.
 They encourage local philanthropy, mentor up-and-coming leaders and set their companies on the path to tremendous growth.
 Read Caroline’s profile here.

 2014 James B. Hunter Human Rights Award